zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-upgrade-policy.md

 - Adding availability zones
 - Changing fault domain information

-Depending on the upgrade policy mode, these type of changes can be automatically applied all at once, rolled out to instances in batches or require manually upgrading each instance.
-These upgrade modes make up the available upgrade policy modes: **automatic**, **manual**, and **rolling**.
-The upgrade policy you choose can impact the overall service uptime of your Virtual Machine Scale Set.

 Additionally, there can be situations where you might want specific instances in your scale set to be treated differently from the rest.
 For example, certain instances in the scale set could be needed to perform different tasks than the other members of the scale set.
-In these situations, [Instance Protection](virtual-machine-scale-sets-instance-protection.md) or [custom metrics for rolling upgrade policy](virtual-machine-scale-sets-rolling-upgrade-custom-metrics.md) help to provide the controls needed to protect these instances from being upgraded along side the other instances.
+In these situations, [Instance Protection](virtual-machine-scale-sets-instance-protection.md) or [custom metrics for rolling upgrade policy (preview)](virtual-machine-scale-sets-rolling-upgrade-custom-metrics.md) provide the controls needed to protect these instances from being upgraded along side the other instances.

 ### Automatic upgrade policy